 Why are summer music camps important?

 Parents often ask, “What can I do to get my kid to the next level?”
 One answer is sending them to one of the many week-long summer music camps.
-First of all, it is important to identify if the parents are actively participating in their children’s music education and supporting it in meaningful ways.
+First of all, it is crucial to identify if the parents are actively participating in their children’s music education and supporting it in meaningful ways.
 It takes more than just lessons and paying for quality instruments, but also personal interaction.
 You don’t need to be a musician yourself to follow what the teacher is covering during the lesson.

 Additionally, using quality instruments and maintaining them is another overlooked area that can disrupt progress.
 Ask the teacher to check the student’s instrument before each lesson.
 The investment of two or three minutes of lesson time can help you detect small issues before they become big problems.
 You may also refer to our instrument care guide.
 If you are a rental client with us, you may bring in your instrument any time for evaluation and free tonal adjustments.
 If you don’t rent with us, feel free to check out our rental plans.